openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

 Clocking
 ^^^^^^^^

--The eFPGA recieves 6 clocks from the SOC.
+The eFPGA recieves 6 clocks from the SOC.

--Clk0 is sourced by the PLL and the eFPGA divisor Circuit.
+- Clk0 is sourced by the PLL and the eFPGA divisor Circuit.
--CLK1 is sources by the PLL and the peripheral divisor Circuit.
+- CLK1 is sources by the PLL and the peripheral divisor Circuit.
--CLK2 is sourced by the RefClock divisor Circut.
+- CLK2 is sourced by the RefClock divisor Circut.
--CLK3 is source by an IO pin.
+- CLK3 is source by an IO pin.
--CLK4 is sourced by an IO pin.
+- CLK4 is sourced by an IO pin.
--CLK5 is sourced by an IO pin.
+- CLK5 is sourced by an IO pin.

 SoC Interfaces